AlexTS1980/COVID-CT-Mask-Net/README.md

 ![scan1](https://github.com/AlexTS1980/COVID-CT-Mask-Net/blob/master/Images/128_92_with_mask.png)
 ![scan1](https://github.com/AlexTS1980/COVID-CT-Mask-Net/blob/master/Images/133_48_with_mask.png)

+For the explanation of plots see the paper,.
 To train the model, you also need images with masks.
 Dataset interface `/datasets/dataset_segmentation.py` converts masks into binary masks for 2 classes: Ground Glass Opacity and Consolidation.
 It also extracts labels and bounding boxes that Mask R-CNN requires.
 To train from scratch, run

 ```
 python3.5 train_segmentation.py --device cuda --num_epochs 50 --use_pretrained_model False -use_pretrained_backbone True --save_every 10
 ```
 For the COVID-CT-Mask-Net classsifier, we trained the model for 50 epochs (about 3 hours on a GPU with 8Gb VRAM).
+For other arguments see `config_segmentation.py`.

 ## 2. COVID-CT-Mask-Net (Classifcation Model)